Bibhu Kumari Devi

-Bibhu Kumari Devi (born 28 June 1944) is the current head of the Royal Family of Tripura, Indian National Congress politician and former member of the 10th Lok Sabha.
+Bibhu Kumari Devi (born 28 June 1944), is the current head of the former ruling family of Tripura, Indian National Congress politician and former member of the 10th Lok Sabha.
+She is also the first woman Member of Parliament from Tripura.

 Early life

 Daughter to Raja Lav Shah, Bibhu Kumari was born on 28 June 1944 in Mussoorie (then in United Provinces).
 She's the daughter-in-law of Bir Bikram Kishore Debbarman and graduated from the Isabella Thoburn College in Lucknow.

-Career
+Political career

 Devi is a member of the Indian National Congress (INC) and entered the Tripura Legislative Assembly in 1983.
 The same year she was included in the All India Congress Committee.
 From 1989 to 1991, she served as the Minister for Revenue and Local Self-Government in the Tripura state government, when the INC made her its candidate for the 1991 general elections from Tripura East constituency reserved for scheduled tribes.
 She defeated Baju Ban Riyan of the Communist Party of India (Marxist) to become a member of the 10th Lok Sabha.

 In 1998, Devi refused to contest the Tripura legislative elections after the INC fielded her for the Matabari seat.